-Professor Goldberg's research spans a number of areas in privacy, security, and cryptography, focusing on aspects of security and privacy technologies that are useful to people under realistic circumstances.
+Professor Goldberg's research spans a number of areas in privacy, security, and cryptography, focusing on privacy enhancing technologies for Internet applications.

-Unfortunately, much communication today, particularly over the Internet, is quite privacy-unfriendly.
-When you send email, use instant messaging, or simply browse the world-wide web, information about you and your actions gets disseminated to diverse parties around the world--and you have little, if any, control over it.
-Companies called data brokers aggregate all available data about as many people as possible, and sell those dossiers to interested parties.
-Unfortunately, as the data broker Choicepoint learned when it sold dossiers on 150,000 Americans in 2005, sometimes those interested parties are criminals or identity thieves.
+Unfortunately, much communication today, particularly over the Internet, is quite unfriendly to privacy.
+When you send email, use a chat app, or simply browse the world-wide web, information about you and your actions gets disseminated to diverse parties around the world—and you have little, if any, control over it.

 Privacy enhancing technologies (or PETs) aim to mitigate this problem by giving individuals control over the spread of information about their online actions.
 Professor Goldberg's research produces PETs and other technologies to improve the security and privacy of Internet users.
-One of his successful projects is Off-the-Record Messaging, which protects the privacy of hundreds of thousands of users' instant messaging conversations.
+One of his successful projects is Off-the-Record Messaging, which hundreds of thousands of people have used to protect their instant messaging conversations.

 Degrees and awards